-Terry Kellerman opened AC Upholstery in 1979, which is on the lower level of the building, and continues to run the upholstery shop with his wife, Anne, to date.
-After many years of renting the space, they eventually had an opportunity to buy the building.
+Terry Kellerman opened AC Upholstery in 1979, which was on the lower level of the building until 2016.
+After many years of renting the space, Terry and wife Anne eventually had an opportunity to buy the building.
 Since then, they have been making renovations to the entire building slowly, but surely.

 In 2011, the Kellerman’s began dreaming up what the space would look like as an event center, if given the right touch.
 After countless hours of work, the Kellermans resurrected the ballroom’s interior, highlighting the historic architectural features with wood and brick.
 Terry built European-style-store-fronts along one wall to add an old-world street scenes look.
 Terry used a variety of remnants that he found in the building’s attack: pulleys, belts and shafts, likely from its days as a woolen mill, and incorporated those into the building’s decor.
 The space was revitalized and became what today is Kellerman’s Event Center.

 - 1912 – White Bear Auditorium